JiJueYouTaikong/ODEstimation/README.md

 ### 3. Train & Test

-python main —infer_type testing
+python main.py —infer_type testing

 ### 4. Real-time inference

-python main —infer_type realtime
+python main.py —infer_type realtime

 You need to prepare the required input samples in the form of `[N,]` and store them in the `data/realtimeInput` directory.